 He said, “yeah, but how much weight have you lost?”

 Truth is, I didn’t know.
 I hadn’t gotten on the scale.

 He laughed and said, “Guess you will never know if your plan is working.”

 Start with the baseline

-After two weeks, I had NO IDEA if my plan made me gain or loose because I didn’t know my own starting weight.
-I couldn’t even forecast how long it would take to loose 10 pounds based on the last two weeks.
+After two weeks, I had NO IDEA if my plan made me gain or lose because I didn’t know my own starting weight.
+I couldn’t even forecast how long it would take to lose 10 pounds based on the last two weeks.
 I had no data to show for my efforts.